Bug report #5879

 Anyway please pull those two branches so I can get back to db_manager hacking when I find the time :)

-#4 Updated by Sandro Santilli almost 8 years ago
+#4 Updated by Sandro Santilli about 8 years ago

 I was thinking about two other possible ways to fix this:

 1. Have the build dir listed in sys.path and plugin_paths, and make sure all sources are also copied to build dir

 2. Have both the build dir and the source dir listed in sys.path and plugins_path